sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 - This sub-field separation character has to be defined as first character in the squared bracket term of the header field of the first column, e.g. `STRUCTURE[;]`.
 - Such components are indicated by having its ID followed by the list of possible language codes separated by the sub-field separator and encapsulated squared brackets "[]", e.g. `ATTR2[en;fr;de]`.
 - Each individual language value is to prefixed with its 2-letter ISO language code and a colon character ":", e.g. `en:Value1`.
 - Each multi-lingual value set is to be encapsulated in double quotes, e.g. `"en:Value1;fr:Valeur1";"en:Value2;de:Wert2"`.
-However, note that fields containing quotes must themselves be encapsulated in double quotes and that the inner quotes need to be doubled, thus the complete example is `"""en:Value1;fr:Valeur1"";""en:Value2;de:Wert2"""`.
+However, note that fields containing double quotes must themselves be encapsulated in double quotes and that the inner double quotes need to be doubled, thus the complete example is `"""en:Value1;fr:Valeur1"";""en:Value2;de:Wert2"""`.

 ## Non-coded XHTML-valued components